Skip to content

 Agentic AI flips the script on traditional assistants.
 Where Copilot or Tabnine just suggest lines, these agents act—they reason, plan multi-step workflows, execute code changes across repos, self-correct via reflection loops, and collaborate in multi-agent swarms.
 Think ReAct loops (reason + act), hierarchical planning, or tool-calling for git, npm, or Docker.

-In my tests, they shaved 40-60% off dev cycles for routine tasks like refactoring legacy code or spinning up boilerplates.
+In my tests, some agentic workflows reduced time-to-completion by roughly 40–60% on specific routine tasks; results varied by task complexity and required human review.
 But the magic?
 Handling ambiguity.
 Tell one “optimize this API for 10x throughput,” and it profiles bottlenecks, rewrites queries, adds caching, and benchmarks—autonomously.
 Devs now orchestrate, not micromanage.

 Hands-On Testing Methodology